 - Caregivers leave the second floor using the same staircase (across from 202), not the center staircase.

 If you have a kindergartener and a pre-k student, bring both children to the pre-k class on the fourth floor via the elevator, and then bring the kindergartener to his/her class on the second floor via the elevator.
 Please leave using the far door across from Room 202.

-First, Second and Third Grades
+First, Second, Third and Fourth Grades

 First, second and third graders enter the school by themselves and wait for their teachers in the cafeteria.